shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * From Brampton to Toronto on early Monday morning (2am-ish)

-A coach will leave Downtown Toronto on the morning of the wedding and take you back to Toronto after the recep

 Weddings in Canada have a different running order compared to UK weddings.
 Here is an outline of the Wedding Day:

 * Sunday AM – Gurdwara ceremony in the morning (same time as UK weddings)